Duarteka/Duarteka/README.md

 - 👋 Hi, I’m @Duarteka
-- 👀 I’m a Front end developer and UX/UI Designer
+- 👀 I’m a web designer and Frontend developer
-- 🌱 I’m currently learning Node js
+- 🌱 I’m currently learning WEBGL
-- 📫 How to reach me https://kaptemia.com
+- 📫 How to reach me https://duarteka.eu

 <!---
 Duarteka/Duarteka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.